cfwheels/wheels-cli/README.md

  - `model` - Generates a model file in `/models/`
  - `view` - Generates a simple view file in `/views/[name]/[viewName]`
  - `test` - Generates test files for model/controller/view in `/test/[name]`
+ - `property` - Generates a property to add to a model

 Examples: